jjinking/tool-cmds/akka.md

 # Actors

-Non-blocking operations and safeguard internal state from other objects
+- Non-blocking operations and safeguard internal state from other objects
+- Asynchronous
+- No race conditions